owncloud/ocis/extensions/konnectd/configuration.md

 ./config
 ```

-For this configuration to be picked up, have a look at your extension `root` command and look for which default config name it has assigned. *i.e: ocis-proxy reads `proxy.json | yaml | toml ...`*.
+For this configuration to be picked up, have a look at your extension `root` command and look for which default config name it has assigned. *i.e: ocis-konnectd reads `konnectd.json | yaml | toml ...`*.

 So far we support the file formats `JSON` and `YAML`, if you want to get a full example configuration just take a look at [our repository](https://github.com/owncloud/ocis/tree/master/config), there you can always see the latest configuration format.
 These example configurations include all available options and the default values.
 The configuration file will be automatically loaded if it's placed at `/etc/ocis/ocis.yml`, `${HOME}/.ocis/ocis.yml` or `$(pwd)/config/ocis.yml`.